i05nagai/memorandum/language/english_speaking.md

             * she'll be bowing out at the end of the month, after hosting the programme for eight years
 * curse
     * was the curse lifted?
+    * swear
+        * to say rude or offensive words about something or sb because you are angry
+        * no coarch is allowed to curse at or lay a hand on a player
+    * wish evil
+    * swearing
+        * Shouts and curses could be heard down the hall.
+    * evil wish
+    * speak angrily
+        * to use a word or an expression that is not polite and shows that you are very angry
+        * we would hear him cursing and swearing as he tried to get the door open
+        * she was cursing her brother for losing her keys
 * thistle
 * retract
     * to say publicly that you will not do something you had said you would do, or to admit that something that you had said was true is false